suyashxix/IIS_Chatbot_Reception/README.md

 ## 1. Description/Objective:
 This project aims to build a Multilingual Reception Chatbot that supports text-based and voice-based input according to the user's preference.
-The chatbot uses Natural Language Processing for intent identification, LLMs handle voice input, and MongoDB for secure data handling.
+The chatbot uses Natural Language Processing for intent identification, LLMs to handle voice input, and MongoDB for secure data handling.

 ## 2. Necessary Libraries / Installation Requirements
 Install the required libraries by running: